gtk-rs/gtk4-rs/book/src/css.md

 ### Classes Applied Manually

-When want to apply different rules to nodes which got the same style classes added, we will have to think of a different strategy.
+If we want to apply different rules to nodes which got the same style classes added, we will have to think of a different strategy.
 For that we add our own CSS class with [`add_css_class`](../docs/gtk4/prelude/trait.WidgetExt.html#tymethod.add_css_class).

 <span class="filename">Filename: listings/css/3/main.rs</span>